 Note: If you are connecting to a computer, use the Ethernet cable included in the Telephony Gateway package.

-4. Connect one end of the telephone cable to the telephone port on the back of the Telephony Gateway (1 or 2).
+4. Connect one end of the telephone cable to any telephone port on the back of the Telephony Gateway (1).
 Connect the other end to the telephone.

 Configuring Your Wireless Connection